 GASB Statement No. 101, Compensated Absences.
-The requirements of this Statement will take effect for fiscal years starting after December 15, 2023.
+The requirements of this Statement will take effect for fiscal years starting after December 31, 2024.
+The System plans to adopt this Statement in the fiscal year ending June 30, 2025 and will continue to monitor developments and ensure timely compliance.